 Frequently Asked Questions About Flea & Tick Treatment & Medicine for Dogs

-The best flea medicines for dogs are products that provide continuous protection to keep your best friend safe and comfortable.
+The best flea and tick medicines for dogs are products that provide continuous protection to keep your best friend safe and comfortable.
 Choose a product that is easy to administer, like a long-acting topical or oral flea control product, and consider options with added tick, heartworm or parasite protection built in.
 Your vet can advise you on the best flea and tick medicines for your dog and help you choose the one that’s right for your best friend.

 What do vets recommend for flea and tick control?

 Vets recommend long-acting topical or oral flea and tick control medications for most pets, but your pet may benefit from other flea and tick control measures instead.
 Younger or ailing pets may not be able to use topicals or oral flea and tick meds, and those with heavy infestations may require multiple measures to get the problem under control.
 Vets sometimes recommend flea shampoos, yard and home flea treatments, or flea combing for pet flea and tick control.
-Follow your vet’s flea control instructions closely and be sure to read all the instructions on your flea products carefully.
+Follow your vet’s flea control instructions closely and be sure to read all the instructions on your flea and tick products carefully.

-Does flea prevention kill existing fleas?
+Does flea and tick prevention kill existing fleas and ticks?